fvictorio/evm-puzzles/Walkthrough.md

 ```

-We are already familiar with the first two opcodes so we can know that after the `CALLDATASIZE PUSH1 03` instructions, our stack looks like this.
+We are already familiar with the first two opcodes, so we can know that after the `CALLDATASIZE PUSH1 03` instructions, our stack looks like this.

 ```js
 [03 calldata_size 0 0 0 0 0 0 0 0 0 0 0 0 0 0]